A free Education & Community Engagement program

 91 University Place, Princeton

-“Music that Tells a Story” is a two-part program that combines a two-hour opera workshop, in either Lawrenceville, Trenton or Princeton, plus a full professional opera performance of Giacomo Puccini’s Madama Butterfly and a backstage tour at Matthews Theatre in the McCarter Theatre Center, Princeton.
+“Music that Tells a Story” is a two-part program that combines a two-hour opera workshop, in either Lawrenceville, Trenton or Princeton, with a full professional opera performance of Giacomo Puccini’s Madama Butterfly and a backstage tour at Matthews Theatre in the McCarter Theatre Center, Princeton.

 The workshop is an enjoyable and interactive orientation to opera and to The Princeton Festival’s 2018 opera production of Madama Butterfly.
-Dr. Rochelle Ellis, assisted by Kyle Masson, leads the workshop, focusing not only on the musical features and techniques of the opera, but also its significance to opera in general, and its relevance to our world today.
-Workshop participants will join with artists singing in the opera to learn and sing the humming chorus from Madama Butterfly and see an original skit by Festival artists telling the Butterfly story.
+Dr. Rochelle Ellis and Kyle Masson lead the workshop, focusing not only on the musical features and techniques of the opera, but also on its significance to opera in general and its relevance to our world today.
+Workshop participants will learn and sing the Humming Chorus from Madama Butterfly and see an original skit by Festival artists telling the Butterfly story.

 In addition to the workshop, participants will attend a full performance of Madama Butterfly at its final dress rehearsal.

-There will be a guided backstage tour conducted by Assistant Stage Manager Tony Zanghi prior to the performance to give participants insight into the behind-the-scenes preparations for staging the production (optional).
+A guided backstage tour conducted by Assistant Stage Manager Tony Zanghi prior to the performance will give participants insight into the behind-the-scenes preparations for staging the production (optional).

 Rochelle Ellis, DMA Voice